trulacorsaut/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to preferring clean, maintainable solutions over complex ones.
 Always strive to write code that's easy to read, understand, and modify.
 Complexity often invites bugs and scalability issues, while simplicity fosters efficiency and longevity in your software projects."

 In practice, this could mean using established patterns and libraries, writing modular code, avoiding premature optimization, and constantly refactoring to remove unnecessary complexity.
 It's about making deliberate choices to keep your codebase lean and intuitive for both yourself and future maintainers.

+# 2024-02-15
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or prematurely optimizing code before it's functionally complete and debugged.
+It reminds programmers to prioritize clarity and understandability in their work, as chasing theoretical performance gains early can lead to unnecessary complexity and potential bugs.